-Whether you’re selling your secret sauce or branded clothing, restaurant merchandise offers the chance to generate brand and revenue.
-But, there is a lot to consider when deciding if selling merch is right for your restaurant.
+Whether you’re selling your secret sauce or branded clothing, restaurant merchandise offers the chance to generate revenue.
+But, there is a lot to consider when deciding if selling merchandise is right for your restaurant.

-More formal restaurants should be thinking along the lines of your restaurant’s cookbooks and wine, maintaining tact and sophistication.
-Whereas sandwich shops or BBQ pits will do much better with novelty items such as trucker hats and proprietary sauces.
-In both cases, value and utility go a long way in the merch game, so give your customers what they want AND need.
+More formal restaurants should think along the lines of a cookbook or wine related merchandise, maintaining tact and sophistication.
+Whereas, sandwich shops or BBQ pits will do much better with novelty items and proprietary sauces.
+In both cases, value and utility go a long way in the merchandise game, so give your customers what they want AND will use.